dime-worldbank/global-education-dashboard/scripts/shiny/GECD/notes.Rmd

 - However, Brian's data is merged at the region level, whereas Tom's is merged at the district level.
   - These superficial similarities between scatters of district- vs region-level merging themselves may be intresting.
   - Recall that the BI indicators are averaged at the region/district level (x-axis in the scatters), so averaging at different levels of disaggregation could, in theory, produce different points on the xaxis.
   - It seems that this is happening for a few indicators: upward skweing in my/district-level data compared to his/region-level in BI indicators

-## What the stylized facts in the bivariate correlations are (e.g., apparent positive correlations in Peru but not in other countries)
+## Stylized facts in the bivariate correlations
   - Scatterplots are most convincing for Peru,
   - A few piecemeal correlations that are positive:
     - BI-infrastructure,